bitprj/BitCamp/Serverless-Functions/week0/README.md

 ### ❗ Prerequisites for BitCamp Serverless:

 The purpose of Week 0 is to **review or teach** skills required for success with the curriculum.
 Building a JS Clock requires students to understand the basics of JS, templating in JS, and integrating HTML, CSS, and JS.
+Week 1 will help students set up tools needed to build the project!
 > Note that these are skills needed mainly for developing a frontend.
 Students will be introduced to APIs, Functions, and making requests later in the course.